libp2p/devgrants/.github/ISSUE_TEMPLATE/project-proposal.md

 <!-- ^^ Please set the title of this issue to the project name. ^^^ -->

+This issue is specified here: `(TBD – indicate the pull request number once you've filed it)`.

 <!--
      Fork the repo, and copy the file `TEMPLATES/000-project-proposal.md` to the root of your fork.